zuk3y/zuk3y/index.md

 ## scoping
-clearly understand which targets your have permission to scan/attack, do not break the law as it would hamper your reputation as a security researcher
+clearly understand which targets you have permission to scan/attack, do not break the law as it would hamper your reputation as a security researcher

 ## recon